Skip to main content

 Steps to Complete the FAFSA:

-For dependent students, at least one “contributor” (parent) will also need to create an account and set up an FSA ID to sign the FAFSA.
+For dependent students, at least one “contributor” (parent) will also need to create an account to sign the FAFSA.

-Is my Parent a Contributor? – Who/How Many need to set up an FSA ID?
+Is my Parent a Contributor? – Who/How Many need to create an account?
 Graphic on webpage walks through different scenarios.

 “Contributor” refers to anyone who is required to provide information as part of a student's FAFSA, such as a parent/stepparent.
 Previously, these contributors were referred to as Parent 1 and Parent 2.
 The way in which a student answers questions in the FAFSA will determine which contributors (if any) will be required to provide information.
 Being a contributor does not mean they are financially responsible for the student's education costs, but it does mean the contributor must provide information on the FAFSA or the application will be considered incomplete.
 If the student is required to included information from contributors in their FAFSA, and does not, the FAFSA will remain incomplete and a calculation for federal aid eligibility cannot occur.